 For more information on AMITOM, visit the web site www.amitom.com

 The World Processing Tomato Council (WPTC) was created in 1998.
 It gathers professional growers and/or processors’ organizations representing their respective production areas.
 Professional organizations from the following countries were the founding members of the Council: AMITOM countries (France, Greece, Israel, Italy, Portugal, Spain, Tunisia and Turkey), Argentina, Australia, Brazil, Canada, Chile, California.
 These countries have since been joined by new AMITOM members Morocco and Egypt, as well as by Japan, South Africa and China.

 For more information on the WPTC, visit the website www.wptc.to

-The following table presents the latest results of world’s processing tomato production:
+The following diagram presents the latest results of world’s processing tomato production:

 For reference: The global production in past years and in 1989